New attacks melanoma with the common cold

 In addition to making a significant contribution to cancer therapy, Darren makes an effort to extend opportunities for innovation and collaboration to students and emerging researchers.

-Through Associate Professor Shafren’s expert mentoring, his wider team of higher degree research students have also been exposed to this process, helping to impress invaluable commercial and entrepreneurial acumen upon the next generation of research leaders,” says University of Newcastle Senior Deputy Vice-Chancellor (Research and Innovation) Professor Kevin Hall.
+Through Associate Professor Shafren’s expert mentoring, his wider team of higher degree research students have also been exposed to this process, helping to impress invaluable commercial and entrepreneurial acumen upon the next generation of research leaders,” says University of Newcastle Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships Professor Kevin Hall.

 Associate Professor in the School of Biomedical Sciences and Pharmacy